 - They are very inconvenient.
 In the UK, with the exception of tourist magnets like Harrods, and very expensive hotels, almost none of the shops, restaurants and hotels accept them.
-In fact, very few stores in the UK except any kind of check at all.
-So you will have to seek out bureau de change, banks and post offices - during weekday working hours, to cash them.
+In fact, very few stores in the UK accept any kind of check at all.
+So you will have to seek out bureaux de changes, banks and post offices—during weekday working hours, to cash them.
 Bureau de change outlets, the European name for commercial currency exchanges, are profit making businesses and usually offer the worst exchange rates.
-And banks will only cash travelers' checks if they have what is known as a correspondent relationship with the bank that issued them.
+And banks will only cash traveler's checks if they have what is known as a correspondent relationship with the bank that issued them.

 3. Prepaid Currency Cards

 One way around the chip-and-pin issue is to buy yourself a prepaid currency card, such as the Travelex Cash Passport or the Virgin Money Prepaid MasterCard.
 These are cards you prepay in either your own currency or the currency you want to spend.
 Some can be charged up with several currencies at once.
-The cards are associated with one of the major international card organizations - usually VISA or MasterCharge, are embedded with chip-and-pin technology and can be used wherever those credit cards are normally accepted.
+The cards are associated with one of the major international card organizations—usually VISA or MasterCard, are embedded with chip-and-pin technology and can be used wherever those credit cards are normally accepted.

 - Easier to control your spending.
 You charge up the card with exactly what you want to spend and then use it up like cash.